ministryotech/Umbraco.Pylon/README.md

     FileObject Build(string fileContent);
 }

-public class FileBuilder : ContentFactoryBase, IFileBuilder {
+public class FileBuilder : ContentFactory, IFileBuilder {
     /// <summary>
     /// Initializes a new instance of the <see cref="FileBuilder" /> class.